Nidhin-jyothi/nidhinjyothi_horizon_s6/Bonus Task/README.md

 This project is a simple demonstration of ROS 2's capabilities using `turtlesim`.
 It highlights **subscribers, publishers, and services** in a practical scenario.

 ---
-For any issues or improvements, feel free to contribute! 🚀